The Intruder (2025 TV series)

-The Intruder is a sub-titled French television psycho-drama series, L'Intruse, in four 60 minute episodes created by Nathalie Abdelnour, directed by Léa Gabrié and co-produced by Anne Holmes, Emmanuel Garcia, and Carole Le Berre.
-Recycling the 'evil nanny' genre, the series stars Mélanie Doutey and Éric Caravaca as a married couple with two teenage children who after the birth of their third child employ an au pair, Tess, co-starring Carole Le Berre.
-The series premiered in France on 11 February 2025 and in the UK (with subtitles) on BBC4 on 11 October 2025.
+The Intruder, or L'Intruse, is a sub-titled French television drama series, created by Nathalie Abdelnour, directed by Léa Gabrié, and co-produced by Anne Holmes, Emmanuel Garcia, and Carole Le Berre.
+Recycling the 'evil nanny' genre, the series stars Mélanie Doutey and Éric Caravaca as a married couple with two teenage children who after the birth of their third child employ an au pair, Tess.
+The series premiered in France on 11 February 2025 and in the UK (with subtitles) on BBC Four on 11 October 2025.

 Synopsis

 Paula, already mother of two teenage children, is coming to the end of maternity leave and returns to work.
 She and her husband Jérôme engage Tess, a young au pair, to help out in the household.
 Tess seems to be a perfect fit for the job, but Paula quickly begins to feel suspicious and have misgivings about the girl when strange things begin happening around the house.